If you’ve been browsing around for diving watches but are turned off by the price, you should consider an Orient Mako watch.

 But unlike the Orient Mako watches, which have a day/date window, the Invicta only features a date window.
 It’s also not as attractive looking as the Orient Mako models.

-Nevertheless, Amazon customers liked the look and feel of the Invicta Pro Diver Model 3045 watch as well as the affordable price.
+Nevertheless, many buyers liked the look and feel of the Invicta Pro Diver Model 3045 watch as well as the affordable price.

 However, some customers complained that the bezel was too loose and that the watch isn’t as water-resistant as it claims.